clarkparsia/sbol/index.md

 designd in an SBOL RDF/XML file, and import DNA components from an SBOL parts registry.
 SBOL Designer uses [Standard Biological Parts Knowledgebase (SBPkb)](https://sites.google.com/a/sbolstandard.org/sbol/libsbol/sbpkb) to import DNA components from the [Registry of Standard Biological Parts](http://partsregistry.org/) at MIT.
-Other SPARQL endpoints can be defined in the tool to use components froma  different source.
+Other SPARQL endpoints can be defined in the tool to use components from a different source.

 SBOL Designer can be used either as a standalone program or a as a [Geneious](http://www.geneious.com/) plugin.

+## Quick tutorial

+Watch the following screencast for a quick overview of the SBOL designer features (no audio required).

+<iframe width="560" height="315" src="http://www.youtube.com/embed/fHZw-PDG_R0" frameborder="0" allowfullscreen></iframe>

-## Running SBOL Designer stand-alone
+## Running SBOL Designer

 SBOL designer requires Java 6 or later to be installed on your computer.
 To run SBOL designer, simply double click the jar file.
 If your OS does not support running Java applications by